lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 > When you have ticked the box, five more checkboxes and a comment section will appear.

 \
-:grey-background[Now read the modified text which omits the highlighted part:]
+:grey-background[Now read the modified text:]

 > This is how the annotation task will look like.